What Is Martial Law? Who Declares Martial Law?

 Rather than resort to martial law, most states rely on emergency or police powers to protect public safety and quell civil unrest.

-What Happens When Martial Law is in Effect?
+What Happens When Martial Law Is in Effect?

 Under martial law, military leaders assume executive, legislative, and judicial powers.
 When martial law is in effect, military leaders might: